With an E-money account or EMI / Electronic Money Account or Payment you can:

 Simplifies multi-currency payments

-Virtual Bank Accounts with IBANs makes payments across currencies and jurisdictions easier.
+Virtual Bank Accounts with IBANs make payments across currencies and jurisdictions easier.
 It removes the need for multiple banking relationships and their related fees

 Tailor your virtual account